How to Boost Your Metabolism

 Exercise the right way

-A varied exercise routine is key to boosting metabolism, as well as ensuring you do not get bored.
+A varied exercise routine is a key to boosting metabolism, as well as ensuring you do not get bored.
 Each week fit in a few high-intensity interval training (HIIT) sessions.
 Essentially, HIIT sessions are short bursts of intense exercise, which increase metabolism and burn fat long after the workout ends.

 Do not skip strength training, either.
 In a 2008 study, a group of women were placed on an 800-calorie diet with either strength training, cardio, or no exercise.
 Afterwards, the women who did strength training had maintained muscle mass and metabolism, unlike the others who saw declines in these areas.
 This is because lifting weights retains muscle, which is more "metabolically active" than fat.
 Building muscle boosts metabolism, and burns more calories throughout the day, even when you are resting.